 - 1. Required.
 Pursuant to Code of Virginia § 15.2-2232, a Commission Permit is required (unless specifically exempted below) for the following features: - a.
 Street or connection to an existing street; - b.
 Park or other public area; - c.
 Public building or public structure; - d.
 Public utility facility or public service corporation facility; - e.
 Widening, narrowing, extension, enlarge-ment, vacation or change of use of streets or public areas; - f.
 Telecommunications monopoles, towers, or facilities, including privately constructed wireless facilities in VDOT rights-of-way; - g.
-Sanitary landfills; and h.
-School sites; and
+Sanitary landfills; and - h.
+School sites. - 2.

-- i.h.
-Electric transmission lines of at least 138 kilovolts. - 2.
 Exempt.
 The following features do not require a Commission Permit and are exempt from the requirements of Section 10.09: - a.
-The feature is shown on the Comprehensive Plan, inclusive of the General Plan, Countywide Transportation Plan, strategic plans, and area management plans Plan; - b.
+The feature is shown on the Comprehensive Plan; - b.
 The feature is identified within, but not the entire subject of, an approved Subdivision, Site Plan, or Concept Development Plan; - c.
+Railroads;

-Railroads; - d.
+- d.
 Underground natural gas or electric distribution facilities of a public utility as defined in Code of Virginia § 56-265.1.(b); - e.
 Paving, repair, reconstruction, improvement, drainage or similar work, and normal service extensions of public utilities or public service corporations that do not involve a change in location or extent of a street or public area; - f.
 Electric transmission lines of 138 or more kilovolts that have received a certificate of convenience and necessity from the State Corporation Commission pursuant to Code of Virginia § 56-265.2.; or - g.
-Proposed telecommunications monopole, tower, or facility constructed by an entity organized pursuant to Code of Virginia §§ 56-231.15., et seq. located in a Zoning District zoning district that allows such telecommunications monopole, tower, or facility as a permitted use.
+Proposed telecommunications monopole, tower, or facility constructed by an entity organized pursuant to Code of Virginia §§ 56-231.15., et seq. located in a zoning district that allows such telecommunications monopole, tower, or facility as a permitted use.

-- 1. Applications must be submitted to the Zoning Administrator after completion of Preapplication, see Premeeting, Section 10.01.C. - 2.
-Only complete applications will be accepted for review, see Section 10.01.D.
+- 1. Applications must be submitted to the Zoning Administrator after completion of Premeeting, Section 10.01.C. - 2.
+Only complete applications will be accepted for review, Section 10.01.D.